SAREC-Lab/sedrones/pages/mydoc/mydoc_learning_goals.md

 ---
-title: Learning Goals
+title: Learning Objectives
 sidebar: mydoc_sidebar
 permalink: mydoc_learning_goals.html
 folder: mydoc
 ---

-## Learning Objectives
+## Objectives

+As a result of taking this course students should acquire expertise in the following:

 * UAV Development and Calibration: including Python, MavProxy and DroneKit.
 Students will programmatically control UAVs.
 They will use existing tools to calibrate UAVs and to inspect their logs.
 * FAA Regulations: UAVs flying a controlled airspace.
 Students will be familiar with governing regulations as well as safety standards.